smichalski3/final-project-575/README.md

 6: Query Panel: Filter or sequence; using the panel, the user is able to adjust which sequence they would like to look at: where the statues were originally from, where they were found, & where they ended up.

-7: Object hover: Resymbolize; the user is able to hover over which ever phase they are on with each statue and learn more information about how it got there/when/where the statue is in that phase
+7: Object hover: Resymbolize; the user is able to hover over whichever phase they are on with each statue and learn more information about how it got there/when/where the statue is in that phase